sourcegraph/handbook/content/product/product_management/pricing.md

 ## Choosing the price for add-on features

-This section is to be determined; in the meantime please work with Product Leadership to determine the price for new major features that will be charged as add-ons.
+This section is to be determined; in the meantime please work with Product Leadership to determine the price for new  features that will be charged as add-ons.